|The Very Highest Quality Farthings...|

 The Wren Replaces Britannia

-From the first farthings of George VI in 1937 to the very last farthing of 1956 during the reign of Elizabeth II, the wren, Britain's smallest bird, continued to be used on the farthing, Britain's smallest and lowest valued coin.
+From the first farthings of George VI in 1937 to the very last farthing of 1956 during the reign of Elizabeth II, the wren, often incorrectly believed to be Britain's smallest bird, continued to be used on the farthing, often incorrectly believed to be Britain's smallest and lowest valued coin.
 Actually the wren is not Britain's smallest bird as the goldcrest and firecrest are both smaller, but then again, half, third and quarter farthings were all smaller than farthings.
 When the wren farthing was introduced, popular knowledge of birds was less developed than now, so the error was fairly understandable.

 Britannia continued to be used on the halfpenny.